 USACE conducted a public outreach campaign during the EE/CA and RI projects; therefore, the time required to implement Alternative 2 would be minimal.
 Alternatives 3, 4, and 5 would require extensive planning, and work plans would be required before implementation of the work.
 Work plan development and approval is estimated to take approximately one year to complete.
-The estimated duration for Alternative 4 is dependent on accessible acreage, vegetation, and anomaly density.
-The estimated duration of fieldwork associated with Alternative 4 for MRS-07 is for 18 months.
-That estimate is based on using two, three-person teams but could be reduced by adding additional teams and conducting brush clearing concurrently.
+The estimated duration of fieldwork associated with Alternative 4 is dependent on acreage, vegetation, and anomaly density.
+The estimated duration of fieldwork associated with Alternative 4 for MRS-08 is 15 months.
+That estimate is based on using two, three-person teams but could be shortened by adding additional teams and conducting brush clearing concurrently.